 Minimal BASH like line editing is supported.
 For the first word, TAB lists possible command completions. anywhere else TAB lists possible device or file completions.

-In this post we shall see how to fix this “minimal BASH like line editing is supported” Grub error in Ubuntu based Linux systems.
+In this article, you'll see how to fix this “minimal BASH like line editing is supported” Grub error in Ubuntu based Linux systems.

-You can read this tutorial to fix similar and more frequent issue, error: no such partition grub rescue in Linux
+You can read this tutorial to fix a similar and more frequent issue, error: no such partition grub rescue in Linux.

-To fix this issue, you would need the followings:
+To fix this issue, you would need the following:

 - A live USB or disk of (preferably) the same Linux distribution

 - A working internet connection in the live session

 Once you ensure you have the prerequisites, let’s see how to fix the black screen of death for Linux (if I can call it that ;)).